sam-the-programmer/mnist-learner/README.md

 Presently, this is under heavy developement, but so far, this is the state of the project:

- - Functioning training loop with accuracy of 91% in validation (95% in training), but this varies
+ - Functioning training loop with accuracy of 97% in validation (98% in training)
  - Efficient data parsing and manipulation
  - Only have a dense layer model
  - Not yet parsed testing data